flomio/cordova-plugin-flomio/README.md

 # Flomio Cordova Plugin

-Flomio's Proximity ID plugin for Cordova / Meteor
+Flomio's SDK plugin for Cordova / Meteor

 *Important:* targeting of specific readers via their UID is not supported, but will be in SDK v2.0.
 In the mean time, please omit any `readerUid` arguments.
 This means that **all** readers will be targeted with any functions you call